DriftwoodPalace/Hodl-Guide/hodl-guide/README.md

 ## Contributions

 This guide has one goal.
 To create a solid cold storage.
 Any critique or improvement proposal to the guide is highly appreciated.
-Feel free to open a pull request or contact me on Github or Twitter ([@HelgeHunding](https://twitter.com/HelgeHunding)).
+Feel free to open a pull request or contact me on Github or Twitter ([@DriftwoodPalace](https://twitter.com/DriftwoodPalace)).

 ## Changelog and validation

 If you are coming back to the guide at a later date.
 Start by checking the [Changelog](changelog.md) for any major changes to the guide.

 If you want to validate the guide. all changes are signed with my signing key.
-You can go to [commits](https://github.com/HelgeHunding/guides/commits/master/hodl-guide) and check the commits.
+You can go to [commits](https://github.com/DriftwoodPalace/guides/commits/master/hodl-guide) and check the commits.
 Every commit after version 1.0 (after mars 31 2019) should be signed with my key with fingerprint `FF54 1B4E E4E6 D845 9301 1D40 3D27 D7D3 59A0 E4A9`.
 You'll see the last 16 characters on Github.
-You can verify that it's my signature by checking it on [Twitter](https://twitter.com/HelgeHunding) or [Keybase](https://keybase.io/helgehunding).
+You can verify that it's my signature by checking it on [Twitter](https://twitter.com/DriftwoodPalace) or on my profile here at Github.

 ---
 Get started: [Preparations >>](hodl-guide_10_preparations.md)